 Issue 8’s main cover features a similar composition to 7’s this time with several different multiverse backgrounds.
 This cover again is by John Timms and features a really great concept.
 The entire team is holding on tight to a flying Superboy, presumably so they don’t fall into an infinite void.
 I REALLY like the variant cover by Jonboy Meyers, featuring a Wondergirl focused team shot.
 His art style really pops and almost has a pseudo anime feel, and I mean that in the best way.

 For #9, the main cover features YJ facing off against their Earth-3 counterparts in a snapshot from an action scene.
 There are some great designs for the evil doppelgangers too, John Timms has done a really great job here.
 The variant cover by Nick Bradshaw is very fun, putting another spin on the main cover from #8, it’s Superboy basically carrying the whole team above a city with Teen Lantern and Wondergirl flying under their own power.
 I really love the use of neon colours here, it really allows the cover to stand out, it’s very unique.

 And lastly #10, I have to say that this is our most deceitful cover by John Timms, featuring Bendis’ smash hit creation Naomi front and center with a big caption reading “BREAKOUT STAR NAOMI JOINS THE TEAM!”
 This cover isn’t relevant to the story, as Naomi literally only appears in the very last page of this issue.
 With that said it is a great way of introducing the character to the team and more specifically it’s audience.
 The variant cover is by Nick Bradshaw and also features Naomi in the cover.
 This is a great action shot showing the strength and power of the Young Justice Team.

-These issues have been fantastic and a joy to read.
+Young Justice #7-10 have been fantastic and a joy to read.
 It’s great getting to know these characters that little bit more.